13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 Hack

-I’ve had very good success using nuts and seeds in dehydrated crackers, sauces, and spreads.
-For example, I blend sunflower seeds with tomato sauce and veggies then dehydrate the mixture.
-It lasts for about 4 weeks and rehydrates in minutes (making it great for my backpacking trips or whenever I just need a quick meal).
+I’ve successfully used nuts and seeds in dehydrated crackers, sauces, and spreads.
+For example, I blend sunflower seeds with tomato sauce and veggies, then dehydrate the mixture.
+It lasts about 4 weeks and rehydrates in minutes (making it great for my backpacking trips or whenever I need a quick meal).

 Butter